moon44432/renderlapse/README.md

 ### Chunky throws ```java.lang.NullPointerException: Cannot invoke "String.equals(Object)" because the return value of "se.llbit.chunky.world.Chunk.getVersion()" is null```

-This error occurs when Chunky attempts to render chunks that have not yet been generated.
-See (2) at **Preparing JSON file**.
+This error occurs when Chunky attempts to render chunks that have not been generated.
+It happens when you try to render an early backup which is smaller than the preset chunk range.
+See (9) at **Preparing JSON file**.